iotblackbelt/nifimodule/README.md

   }
 }
 ```
-These desired properties will be used to configure you Apache Nifi module.
+These desired properties will be used to configure your Apache Nifi module.
 Please see the code in app.js to learn more on how these settings are used.

 Go through the steps to finish the "Set Modules" process.